UI2Code^N: UI-to-Code Generation as Interactive Visual Optimization: Reward Verifier Implementation

-To provide a reward signal for the RL stage of UI-to-code training, we employ GLM-4.5V as a visual evaluator.
-Given the original UI screenshot and the rendering generated from the rollout HTML code during training, GLM-4.5V produces a similarity score for the rendered output.
-Specifically, it assigns a value in the range 0–100, reflecting how closely the rendering matches the ground-truth screenshot.
-We then normalize this score to the range $[0,1]$ and use it as the reward signal.
-This continuous formulation provides fine-grained feedback, enabling more stable optimization compared to binary success/failure rewards.
+To provide a reward signal for UI drafting in reinforcement learning stage, we employ GLM-4.5V as the visual reward verifier.
+We choose GLM-4.5V for its strong multimodal reasoning capability and open-source availability, which enables local deployment, stable evaluation, and reproducibility.
+Given a target UI screenshot $I_{\text{target}}$ and a rendered UI image $I_{\text{cand}}$ produced from generated code, the verifier outputs a similarity score in the range $[0,100]$, reflecting overall visual fidelity under execution.
+The reward for UI drafting is normalized to $[0,1]$ and used as a scalar reward.
+This continuous formulation provides fine-grained feedback compared to binary success signals, leading to more stable policy optimization.